 • Pension plans: If you work for the government or military (or possibly for a large company), you may also benefit from a pension plan.
 These are less common than they used to be, but still exist.

-When you invest for retirement at SoFi, we can help put your money to work.
-We first help you with goal planning, with a focus on mapping out a plan to help you achieve your goals more quickly, and to also help you stick with that plan.
+When you open a retirement account at SoFi, we can help put your money to work.
+We first provide you with the educational tools to help you with goal planning, with a focus on mapping out a plan to help you achieve your goals more quickly, and to also help you stick with that plan.

 You pay zero in SoFi management funds and you get unlimited access to financial advisors on the house.
 We offer personalized insights tailored to your unique financial situation and retirement goals, and all you need to do is make an appointment or call to meet with an advisor.